 Please see the link below for further information and advice.

 Prescriptions – wherever possible, please order your prescription online or email them to firstname.lastname@example.org.
 If you do not have access to the internet we will accept requests over the phone.
 You can now also post them through the letter box on the side of the building.
 If you go up the drive there is a green door on the left hand side with the Blyth Road Medical Centre sign on.

 Rotherham Health App – we are advising patients to download the Rotherham Health App.
 The app can be downloaded to smart phone and it is also available as a website www.rotherhamhealthapp.com

 You can order your prescriptions via the app and they are also currently developing video consultations.
 Once you register, the surgery will need to complete your registration by confirming your identity.
 They will do this by phoning you and asking some questions.
 If you have any queries regarding the app, please go on their support page.

 High Risk Group

 Self-Isolation – please do not contact the surgery to ask if you should self-isolate or to request a sick note if you are self-isolating.
-If you are suffering with a high temperature of above 37.8 or you have a new continuous cough you are advised to self-isolate for 7 days.
+If you are suffering with a high temperature of above 37.8 or you have a new continuous cough or a change in taste or smell, you are advised to self-isolate for 10 days.
 If you have a health condition and think you should be self-isolating because you are at risk, the government has published a list of who should self-isolate.
 Please refer to this list (link below) and speak to your employer.
 We can provide you with proof of your medical condition if your employer insists, although this shouldn't be needed.
 However, it is not up to us to decide whether you should be at work or not.
 You need to discuss this with your employer.

 To generate a self certificate please visit www.111.nhs.uk